Jarob-H/Automated-User-Tracker/README.md

 On The inside the PI sits in the corner.

 ![Inside](https://github.com/Jarob-H/userAutomation/blob/master/Project%20Pictures/IMG_3765.jpg)

+## Fabrication

+To create the box we turned the STl/3MF file from Solidworks into a file type that could easily be Laser engraved.
+We then laser cut the box completely out of one sheet of wood.

 ## Future Work

 Our error handling and verification is not perfect and should be improved on.
 Currently, our program forces the user to